In a Nutshell

 Pros and Cons

-The biggest pro to this service is the expertise and dedication in everything related to VA loans.
+The biggest pro to this service is the experience and dedication in everything related to VA loans.
 Veterans United is all about one thing: serving veterans.
 No other lender has as impressive a track record when it comes to getting veterans and active service people into new homes with zero down payment and zero PMI.

 The only obvious downside to using Veterans United is that it doesn’t deal with other types of home loans.
 If for whatever reason you fail an application for a VA loan, Veterans United isn’t in a position to offer an alternative.
-For conventional home loans, FHA loans, jumbo loans, or any other type of home loan—it’s best to look elsewhere.
+For conventional home loans, FHA loans, jumbo loans, or any other type of home loan—it’s better to look elsewhere.

 Rates and Fees – The Bare Basics